tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 Default: *true*
 Values: `true` , `false`

-To add advertising of the subnet, add the following prefix to /etc/radvd.conf
+To add advertising of this subnet, add a prefix to `/etc/radvd.conf` under the correct interface.
+For example if the subnet you are routing is prefix `20xx:xxxx:xxxx::/64`

+Example of /etc/radvd.conf file
 ```
+interface wlan-ap {
+  AdvSendAdvert on;
+  MaxRtrAdvInterval 30;
-   prefix 20xx:xxxx:xxxx:x::/64
+  prefix 20xx:xxxx:xxxx::/64
   {
     AdvOnLink on;
     AdvAutonomous on;
+  }
 };
 ```

+If you installed hostapd you will have this already configured with a prefix.
+Simply add the new prefix under the existing one.

 **subnet**
 *Server only*